 Everyone has trouble sleeping once in a while.
-However, some people have more frequent trouble falling asleep or staying asleep to the point where it affects their normal daily life.
+However, for some people having trouble falling asleep or staying asleep is more common, to the point where it affects their normal daily life.

 What are the symptoms of insomnia?